pramnora/javascript/programs/search/database/phonebook/html/select/README.md

 # App. design

 The overall application design is really quite simple, and, straight forwards enough...;
-basiclaly, there are just 2 objects:
+basically, there are just 2 objects:

 1. A HTML select drop down list object,
    (used to store all of the 'names/phone numbers' data)